Delivering your news, mindfully

 Early Microcopy Decisions

-Early on, I revised interface language to reduce emotional bias, clarify user intent, and align the tone with MindFull’s core values: calm, control, and clarity.
+Early on, I revised the interface language to reduce emotional bias, clarify user intent, and align the tone with MindFull’s core values.

 These changes were guided by three principles I applied across the product: reduce emotional friction, reinforce user agency, and create clarity without pressure, shaping every message to feel not just useful, but supportive.